SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/update/copy-members-to.md

 1. Click the **Task** button and select **Copy into selection** task.

-1. The **Copy into Selection** dialog opens.
-There are two options in this dialog:
+1. In the **Copy into Selection** dialog, select one of the following:

     * **Copy into existing static selection**: select this option to copy the active selection into an existing static selection.
 In this case, specify the required selection.